gitbra/pwic/README.md

 - Custom CSS and templates
 - Export of an entire project to Markdown and HTML
 - Traceable activities
-- API and command line to automate the classical operations
+- API and command line to automate the operations
 - Extension points in the code
 - Possible integration with external storage providers

 ## Install

+### Mandatory technical setup

-- Install Python: `apt-get install python3 python3-pip`
+- Install Python >=3.7: `apt-get install python3 python3-pip`
-	- Depending on your operating system, use `python` or `python3` below to invoke Python version 3
-- Install the dependencies: `python -m pip install aiohttp aiohttp-cors aiohttp-session cryptography imagesize jinja2 parsimonious PrettyTable pygments`
+- Install the dependencies: `python3 -m pip install --upgrade aiohttp aiohttp-cors aiohttp-session cryptography imagesize jinja2 parsimonious PrettyTable pygments`
-- Optionally install your SSL certificate or generate your self-signed one: `python pwic_admin.py generate-ssl`
+- Clone the repository or uncompress the downloaded release in a folder of your choice
-- Optionally but definitively write random characters in the secret salt `PWIC_SALT` in `pwic_lib.py` with a text editor
+- Optionally modify some default values in the file `pwic_lib.py` with a text editor to increase the security:
-- Make sure that the subfolder `db/` is writable
+	- Change the default password in `PWIC_DEFAULTS['password']`
+	- Write random characters in the secret salt `PWIC_SALT` forever
-- Initialize the SQLite database: `python pwic_admin.py init-db`
+- Initialize the database: `python3 pwic_admin.py init-db`
+	- A sub-folder `db/` is created for all your data

+### Quick local setup

-- Create a new project `demo` for the user `admin`: `python pwic_admin.py create-project demo "Demo project" admin`
+- Create a new project `demo` for the user `admin`: `python3 pwic_admin.py create-project demo "Demo project" admin`
-	- The default password of the users is `initial` as defined in `PWIC_DEFAULT_PASSWORD`.
-- Define the global and project-dependent variables: `python pwic_admin.py set-env --help`
-	- The variable `base_url` should be updated once.
-	- More variables are explained in the embedded Pwic's help page.
-- Run the server: `python pwic.py`
+- Run the server: `python3 pwic.py`
-	- The bind address `0.0.0.0` and the port can be modified in the command line.
-This is required to expose your Pwic server to the public after you have made the correct configuration.
-- Open your browser at `http://127.0.0.1:8080`
+- Open your browser at `http://127.0.0.1:8080` by default

-If you intend to change the default cascading style sheets (CSS), you need SASS.
-Note that overriding the default CSS is possible in the options by linking to custom CSS files, which does not necessarily require SASS.

-- Install Node.js: `apt-get install node`
-- Install the dependencies: `npm install -g sass`
-- Adapt the templates in `templates/` and the SASS files in `static/`
-- Compile Pwic's CSS files:
-	- `sass --no-source-map --style=compressed static/styles.sass static/styles.css`
-	- `sass --no-source-map --style=compressed static/styles_dark.sass static/styles_dark.css`
+Once you have well tested Pwic and defined the global and project-dependent variables described in the embedded help file, you can use the bind address `0.0.0.0` and change the port in the main command line.

 ## Support

-Please use the issue tracker on Github to ask questions, report bugs or request new features.
+Please use the issue tracker on Github to ask questions, report bugs and request new features.

 ## Licenses